adaptivecomputing/plugins-mws/native/README.md

 Native Wiki for virtual machines, one per line.

-{note}Virtual machines without container nodes (e.g. their <code>node</code> property is null) will be ignored and Wiki will not be generated for them.
-This is to prevent issues with Moab recognizing virtual machines as nodes.{note}
+> Virtual machines without container nodes (e.g. their `node` property is null) will be ignored and Wiki will not
+> be generated for them.
+This is to prevent issues with Moab recognizing virtual machines as nodes.

 ```
 SC=0 RESPONSE=Success